The Choss Pile: Prove It

 Setbacks from COVID-19 aside, there’s probably more money in the climbing industry than ever before.
 There are more sponsored climbers than ever, too, whether we’re talking Stefano Ghisolfi or Jimmy Biceps at your local gym, who gets free chalk twice a year and inserts clauses like “back before I got sponsored” or “since I’ve been sponsored” into every conversation he’s a part of, to make sure everyone knows he’s a big shot.

 When the Said Belhaj Action Directe controversy blew up last year, everyone started drawing battle lines.
 For those that don’t know, Belhaj claimed to have sent the legendary 5.14d, a line which would have been among his hardest ascents to date.
 When suspicion was cast over his claim, he failed to provide any evidence (video, photo, or eyewitnesses—not even a belayer) to make his case.
-I interviewed Hannes Huch—the filmmaker who penned the first J’accuse Instagram post directed at Belhaj—a couple days after he shared his doubts about Belhaj’s ascent, but never ended up writing anything (for several easons, which I won’t get into here).
+I interviewed Hannes Huch—the filmmaker who penned the first J’accuse Instagram post directed at Belhaj—a couple days after he shared his doubts about Belhaj’s ascent, but never ended up writing anything (for several seasons, which I won’t get into here).

 Regardless of where you fall on the Action Directe kerfuffle, the episode still shone a spotlight on a growing issue in our sport.